phasegenomics/hic_qc/Readme.md

 # `bam_to_mate_hist.py` readme.

 This script is intended as a simple QC method for Hi-C libraries, based on reads in a BAM file aligned to some genome/assembly.
+For our full recommendations on aligning and QC'ing Hi-C data, please [see here](https://phasegenomics.github.io/2019/09/19/hic-alignment-and-qc.html).

 The most informative Hi-C reads are the ones that are long-distance contacts, or contacts between contigs of an assembly.
 This tool quantifies such contacts and makes plots of contact distance distributions.
 The most successful Hi-C libraries have many long-distance and among-contig contacts.